bmurphy1/customer_scorings/README.md

 ## Customer Scorings
 #### About
-Library to interface with a single given HTTP enpoint, returning customer scorings based on given attributes.
+Library to interface with a single given HTTP endpoint, returning customer scorings based on given attributes.

 #### Requirements